kerfuffley/strategitica/README.md

 > [strategitica|1td]

 Add this to a daily that's really just a one-time task, and Strategitica will know to only show that task on its due date, not on any of its recurring due dates.

+### Custom Days Limit ###

+If you want to show a different number of days in the future than the default of 90 days, you can add days=[desired number of days] to the Strategitica URL.
+For example, https://iymeko.github.io/strategitica/?days=30 will show 30 days in the future.
+This was implemented to help users who have a lot of tasks, which can cause Strategitica to take too long to load.
+The maximum number of days allowed is 180.

 ## Notable Limitations/Issues